unibo-dtm-se-2425-Wasted/report/sections/05-validation/index.md

----
-title: Validation
-has_children: false
-nav_order: 6
----

----
-title: Validation
-has_children: false
-nav_order: 6
----

-# Validation

-## Testing approach

-The testing approach in this project focused mainly on **unit testing**, to validate both application logic and database operations in isolation.
-The project did not explicitly follow Test-Driven Development (TDD), but tests were written alongside feature implementation to ensure correctness and reliability.

-The testing framework used is **`unittest`**, as it is included in the Python standard library, provides a clear structure for organizing tests, and integrates easily with Python projects.

-## Testing (automated)

-### Unit testing

-Unit tests were developed to validate individual functions and methods, especially for:

-- **Application logic:** Testing the `calculate_statistics` function to ensure correct computation of totals, expired items, and valid items in a DataFrame.
-- **Database operations:** Ensuring correct insertion and retrieval of food items, including edge cases such as zero quantity.

-**Rationale:** Unit tests ensure that core functions work as expected in isolation, reducing the risk of bugs propagating through the system.

-**Success rate and coverage:**
-- Success rate: 100% of executed tests passed.
-- Coverage: core backend logic, including database handling and app statistics calculation.
-Streamlit UI interactions were not covered.

-### Integration testing
-Dedicated integration tests were not implemented.
-However, the unit tests on database functions and the app logic, combined with manual acceptance testing, already validated that the two main components work as intended.
-A future improvement would be adding automated tests that insert data into the database and directly compute statistics on the retrieved data.

-### System testing

-No automated system tests were developed.
-System behavior was indirectly validated through the combination of unit tests and manual acceptance testing.
-In future iterations, automated system tests matching the acceptance criteria would improve validation coverage.

-## Acceptance tests (manual)

-Manual testing was performed to validate the system as a whole, focusing on user scenarios:

-- Adding, modifying, and deleting food items through the UI to ensure proper interaction with the backend.
-- Checking that statistics displayed on the app correspond correctly to database contents.

-**Rationale:** These tests match the main functional requirements and replicate expected user interactions.

-**Success rate:** All acceptance tests passed successfully.

-## Future improvements

-To strengthen validation, the following improvements are planned:
-- Add **integration tests** combining database and app logic.
-- Extend unit tests to cover **edge cases** (invalid dates, empty fields, unsupported units).
-- Develop **system-level tests** to automatically check end-to-end functionality.
-- Evaluate **performance testing** to measure scalability with larger datasets.
+# Validation Report

+## Testing Approach

+The testing strategy for this project primarily relies on unit testing to validate core application logic and database interactions in isolation.
+The project does not strictly adhere to Test-Driven Development (TDD) but ensures that tests are written alongside new features to confirm their correctness and reliability.

+The `unittest` framework, a standard library in Python, was chosen for its clear structure, ease of use, and seamless integration with the project.

+## Automated Testing

+### Unit Testing

+Unit tests were developed to validate individual functions and methods, with a strong focus on two main areas:

+- **Application logic**: Validating the `calculate_statistics` function to ensure accurate computation of metrics such as total items, expired items, and valid items from a DataFrame.

+- **Database operations**: Comprehensive testing of database functions to guarantee correct insertion, retrieval, and management of data.
+This now includes:
+  - **Food items**: Ensuring proper handling of food items, including edge cases like zero quantity.
+The test `test_insert_zero_quantity` specifically verifies that a food item can be stored even with a quantity of 0.
+  - **User authentication**: A new suite of tests was added to validate user management functions, including `add_user` and `check_user_credentials`.
+These tests cover successful user creation and login, as well as failure scenarios such as incorrect passwords (`test_add_and_login_user`) and attempts to create duplicate users (`test_duplicate_user`).
+The use of a temporary in-memory database for these tests ensures a clean state for each test run, isolating them from the main application database.

+**Rationale:** Unit tests are crucial for verifying that individual components function as intended in a controlled environment.
+This approach significantly reduces the risk of bugs and simplifies debugging by pinpointing the exact source of an issue.

+#### Success Rate and Coverage

+- **Success Rate:** 100% of all automated tests passed successfully.
+- **Coverage:** The tests provide robust coverage of the core backend logic, including database handling for both food items and user management, along with the application's statistical calculations.
+The Streamlit UI and external dependencies are not covered by these tests.

+### Integration and System Testing

+While dedicated automated integration and system tests were not developed, their functionality was indirectly validated.
+Unit tests for database operations and application logic, combined with manual acceptance testing, confirm that the main components (UI, database, and backend logic) interact as expected.

+### Manual Acceptance Testing

+Manual testing was conducted to validate the application from an end-user perspective.
+These tests focused on key functional requirements and user scenarios:

+- **User interactions:**
+  - Adding, modifying, and deleting food items through the UI.
+  - Creating new users and logging in with both correct and incorrect credentials.
+- **Data integrity:** Verifying that the statistics displayed in the application's UI accurately reflect the data stored in the database.

+**Rationale:** This manual validation ensures the system's overall usability and that it meets the user's expectations in a real-world scenario.

+**Success Rate:** All manual acceptance tests passed successfully.

+## Future Improvements

+To further strengthen the project's validation process, the following improvements are planned for future iterations:

+- **Automated Integration Tests:** Develop specific tests that combine database operations with application logic (e.g., insert data into the database and then run the `calculate_statistics` function on the retrieved data).
+- **Expanded Unit Tests:** Add more tests to cover a wider range of edge cases, such as invalid date formats, empty input fields, and unsupported units.
+- **Automated System Tests:** Create automated tests that simulate end-to-end user flows, matching the acceptance criteria to improve validation coverage and efficiency.
+- **Performance Testing:** Introduce performance tests to measure the application's scalability and responsiveness with larger datasets.